jbrzozo24/ece5745-tut5-asic-tools/README.md

 views that make-up a standard-cell library and then illustrates how to use the Synopsys/Cadence ASIC tools to map an RTL design down to these standard cells and ultimately silicon.
-The tutorial discusses the key tools used for synthesis, place-and-route, and power analysis.
+The tutorial discusses the key tools used for simulation, synthesis, place-and-route, and power analysis.
 This tutorial requires entering commands manually for each of the tools to enable students to gain a better understanding of the detailed steps involved in this process.
 The next tutorial will illustrate how this process can be automated to facilitate rapid design-space exploration.